Share This Article

 The good news is that it is possible to overcome gymnophobia.
 Depending on the intensity of your fear, you can take concrete steps on your own and/or seek professional help to manage it.

-It’s crucial to remember that your gymnophobia may be purely incidental, or a result of trauma.
-Either way, there are readily available tools to help tame it so you can lead a full life.
+It’s crucial to remember that your gymnophobia may be purely incidental or a result of trauma.
+Either way, there are readily available tools to help manage it so you can lead a full life.

 Mild to moderate gymnophobia can be easily managed on your own, provided you make a few adjustments to your daily routine.

-Avoid places that require nudity, including showers at your gym and trial rooms while shopping for your clothes.
-For those of you who are paranoid about seeing yourself or others naked, this is a great start.
+Avoid places that require nudity, including showers at your gym or changing rooms in clothing stores.
+For those who fear seeing yourself or others naked, this is a great start.

-Have sex with the lights turned off, if you feel self-conscious about getting naked with your partner.
-This is helpful for shy people, and for those who get triggered by self/ other people’s nudity.
+If you feel self-conscious about being naked with your partner, keep the lights low or off during times of intimacy.
+This is helpful for shy people, and for those who are triggered by self/others’ nudity.

 Wear underwear in the shower, so you don’t have to witness yourself completely naked.
-You can quickly clean yourself up, and change into a towel once you’re done bathing.
+You can quickly change into a towel once you’re done bathing.

 Professional Options Available to Treat Gymnophobia

 By seeking help from licensed medical professionals, you can treat gymnophobia.
-Your therapist can hear you out in a non-judgemental safe space and figure out the root cause of your fear.
+Your therapist can listen to your concerns in a non-judgemental, safe space and work with you to discover the root cause of your fear.

-Following this, they can recommend treatment that fits the intensity of your phobia.
-You can recognize patterns that trigger you and work on slowly changing them.
-Moreover, therapy will help you understand yourself better so that you can make informed choices that will make you feel safe.
+Once you’ve established a baseline, your therapist can then recommend treatment that fits the intensity of your phobia.
+You can begin to recognize patterns that trigger you and work on slowly changing them.
+Moreover, therapy will help you understand yourself better so that you can make informed choices that will help you feel safe.

 This therapy is based on the concept that our behaviors are influenced by our thought processes and how we perceive the world around us.
 Certain events from our life (especially childhood) can alter our view of the world.
-This usually happens without our knowledge and is left unnoticed.
+This usually happens without our knowledge and goes unnoticed.

 With the help of CBT, your thought process and understanding of reality are analyzed.
 If it isn’t an accurate depiction (of yourself or the world around you) and is harming you, CBT employs methods and strategies to challenge and overcome this misaligned thought process.